A female nurse has now been banned from working at the Aintree University Hospital.

 Over time, the relationship faded and the patient told the panel that Ali was becoming controlling in their relationship.

-The NMC, which maintains the UK’s register of qualified nurses, have suspended Ali from nursing for nine months.
+The NMC, which maintains the UK’s register of qualified nurses, has suspended Ali from nursing for nine months.

 As a nurse, it is our duty to protect the patient’s confidentiality.
 Breaching the patient’s confidentiality may make us liable and may lead to lawsuits.